VADBARBER/VADBARBER/README.md

 - 👀 I’m interested in HTML/CSS, JS and REACT
 - 🌱 I’m currently learning all of this
 - 💞️ I’m looking to place where i can be Trainee Front-End Developer
-- 📫 How to reach me ...
+- 📫 Write me to joinlavrynovych@gmai.com

 <!---
 VADBARBER/VADBARBER is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.